 It would play to each child's strengths, and give each student the tools needed to address areas of weakness.

-It wouldn't overload students with excessive homework, or leave them behind in daily lessons.
+It wouldn't overload students with excessive homework, or ignore them as they fell behind.

-Since its inception, DePaul has educated children with learning differences such as auditory and visual processing disorders, attention deficits, dyslexia, and memory processing disorders.
-The goal of the DePaul program is to teach children the way they learn so they can succeed in education, and eventually, in fulfilling their life's work as a member of the community.
+Since its inception, DePaul has educated children with dyslexia.
+The goal of DePaul is toteach children the way they learn so they can succeed in education, and eventually, in fulfilling their life's work as members of our community.